 Expiration and automatic rotation¶

-, find the last VL where the effective
+remaining, find the last VL where the effective date overlaps with

-date of the previous.
-Use that VL's expiration
+the expiration date of the previous.
+Use that VL's expiration date

 in the return value calculation.